-Now that we’ve identified the top social media channels for advertisers to allocate their marketing budget, let’s go over five best practices for launching and optimizing social media campaigns.
+Now that we’ve identified the top social media channels for advertisers to allocate their marketing budget, let’s go over the benefits of paid social advertising, and nine best practices for launching and optimizing social media campaigns.

 Social media rocks in terms of defining a target market.
 Put on your consumer hat for a few minutes and think about all the personal information you input into your Twitter, LinkedIn, and Facebook accounts.
 Now, think about how often you engage with other brands on these channels.
 Your profiles and engagements are all accessible to advertisers to build a custom audience off of.

 As digital marketers we can develop creative based on a custom audience build, which can be defined by job titles, location, age, interests, gender, relationship status, and more.
 Marketers should take advantage of the custom audience tool – the targeting options are endless.

 In reality, getting multiple images and messages out in the market when you’re trying to launch a campaign quickly can be hard.
 Best practices in social are to launch many ad variations and let the algorithm work its magic.
 Even if it’s a change in text or call to action, do your best to launch different ad variations to each of your custom audiences.